kontent-ai/data-ops/src/commands/migrateContent/snapshot/README.md

-# Sync-Content Export Command
+# Migrate-content Snapshot Command

-The `sync-content export` command allows you to export **selected content items** along with their assets from a **source Kontent.ai environment** into a file.
+The `migrate-content snapshot` command allows you to export **selected content items** along with their assets from a **source Kontent.ai environment** into a local file creating a content snapshot.
 It utilizes the [Kontent.ai Migration Toolkit](https://github.com/kontent-ai/kontent-ai-migration-toolkit).
 You can manually specify the codenames of content items you want to export, or leverage the [Kontent.ai Delivery API](https://kontent.ai/learn/docs/apis/openapi/delivery-api/) to obtain content item codenames based on your own criteria.

 > [!Note]
 >
 > For more information about the format of exported items, refer to the [Kontent.ai Migration Toolkit](https://github.com/kontent-ai/kontent-ai-migration-toolkit) repository.

-## Selecting Content Items Using the Delivery API
+## Selecting Content Items to be Migrated

 The command provides several parameters to cover various scenarios for selecting content items from the source environment: